Basics of Locations

 - You can store both products and materials at any location.

-- You can assign Sales Orders to different Locations.
+- You can assign Sales Orders to different Locations either for single SOs or in bulk (read more).
 In this case, the Sales Items Availability for items on the order will check the stock availability from the assigned Location, not from all Locations combined.
 You can define a Default Sales Location, which is the Location that is assigned to all your new Sales Orders by default.
 Read more.

 - Adding Locations to your Katana account is a paid feature.
 Each additional Location increases the Katana subscription cost according to our pricing structure: Pricing and Plans.